Skip to Main Content

 Field Trips, Internships and Conferences: Learning Through Travel

-The Boston Excursion is during the spring semester where history comes to life through literature visiting famous writer’s homes such as Hawthorn and Thoreau.
+The Boston Excursion is often offered during the spring semester where history comes to life through literature visiting famous writer’s homes such as Hawthorn and Thoreau.

-Additionally students travel during leadership conferences such as the HACU Leadership Conference.
+Additionally students travel during leadership conferences such as the Association for the Promotion of College Activities Regional Conference, HACU Leadership Conference, DCCCD Leadership Retreat, and the Southwestern Black Student Leadership Conference to name a few.
 All of these travel experience are at a subsidized cost for interested students.
-To apply for these trips, fill out an application located in the Office of Student Life (S1032).
+If you are interested in any of these trips, inquire in the Office of Student Life (S1032).

 Local and National Speakers: Learning Through Listening